Bringing about an environment that promotes a sense of belonging and goes beyond the thinking of ‘one size fits all’ is vital for accessibility.

 Sustainability

 A cost-effective renovation design that is economically viable.
-It needs to enhance the social cohesion of the school community to allow all stake holders to be able to access it. minimising any negative environmental impact, with efficient use of energy and resources, ensuring the needs of SEND children.
+It needs to enhance the social cohesion of the school community to allow all stake holders to be able to access it, emphasising accessibility and minimising any negative environmental impact, with efficient use of energy and resources, ensuring the needs of SEND children.

 Talat Khan is an independent SEND consultant.